ERB is a templating engine.

 If you’re using Rails, it will render this template for you when you call the associated controller action.

-But if you want to use ERB outside of Rails…
+If you want to use ERB outside of Rails to build reports & static websites…

 You can do this: